A disparity study examines whether there are disparities between:

 Our methodology is based on relevant case law, including the recent Ninth Circuit Court of Appeals decision that favorably reviewed the study team’s methodology for measuring availability, analyzing disparity and collecting and analyzing qualitative information.

 Approximately 18 months.
-The study began in June 2016 and will be completed in early 2018.
+The study began in February 2024 and will be completed in summer 2025.
 The study team will prepare a draft report for public review and input.

 There are a number of ways stakeholders can be involved.
 The research team will collect and analyze public input throughout the study.
 The final report will incorporate this input.
 To get involved: